Growing Place Choice

 • Full Sun: 6+ hours of sun anytime during the day/south and west sides of buildings.

-• Part shade: Lightly filtered sun or 3-5 hours of morning sun, sometimes found on the east side of buildings and under the light shade of trees.
+• Part Shade: Lightly filtered sun or 3-5 hours of morning sun, sometimes found on the east side of buildings and under the light shade of trees.

 • Full Shade: 1-3 hours of sun anytime during the day, usually on the north side of homes, between buildings or under trees.